vichdz97/Piano-Tap/README.md

 # Piano Tap

 ## Summary
-This is an interactive web application that allows the user to make pianic music with the click of a tile.
+This is an interactive web application that allows the user to make music with the tap of a tile.

 ## Live Demo
 Click [here](https://piano-tap.victor-jr.com) to access the live demo of this project.
 Have fun!